How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • possible infection through oral-genital sexual contact;

-Children can become infected with genital herpes by airborne droplets, contact-household (through objects contaminated with secretions of a sick person: saliva, urine), in utero (through the mother's blood).
-Infection of the child can occur when it passes through the infected birth canal of the mother during childbirth.
+Children can become infected with genital herpes by airborne droplets, household contact (through objects contaminated with secretions of a sick person: saliva, urine), in utero (through the mother’s blood).
+Infection of a child can occur when it passes through the mother's infected birth canal during childbirth.

-Genital herpes in men in most cases affects the genitourinary system, while in women it is a canal adjacent to the cervix.
-And often it has an asymptomatic course.
+Genital herpes in men in most cases affects the genitourinary system, when in women it is the canal adjacent to the cervix.
+Moreover, it often has an asymptomatic course.

 Symptoms of genital herpes in women and men

-In medical practice, several stages of the course of a viral infection are distinguished: primary genital herpes, in which the problem manifests itself for the first time, and secondary - subsequent cases of the disease and relapses.
-In most cases, relapses are easier in comparison with the primary manifestation of genital herpes.
+In medical practice, there are several stages of a viral infection: primary genital herpes, in which the problem appears for the first time, and secondary - subsequent cases of the disease and relapses.
+In most cases, relapses are easier compared to the primary manifestation of genital herpes.

-The incubation period for primary genital herpes ranges from 1 to 26 days (most often 2-10 days).
+The incubation period of primary genital herpes ranges from 1 to 26 days (most often 2-10 days).

-1. The main symptoms of genital herpes are pain and swelling at the site of the lesion, a burning sensation appears.
-All this may be accompanied by signs of intoxication: fever, general malaise, headache.
-A few days later, small bubbles appear on the external genitalia, they are filled with a clear liquid.
-After a while, the bubbles burst and ulcers form in their place.
-Ulcers heal within 2 weeks of their formation.
+1. The main symptoms of genital herpes are pain and swelling at the site of the lesion, and a burning sensation appears.
+All this may be accompanied by signs of intoxication: increased body temperature, general malaise, headache.
+After a few days, small bubbles appear on the external genitalia; they are filled with clear liquid.
+After some time, the bubbles burst and ulcers form in their place.
+Ulcers heal within 2 weeks from the moment they form.

-2. Relapses of genital herpes are accompanied by similar symptoms, with the exception of fever, headache and general malaise.
+2. Recurrences of genital herpes are accompanied by similar symptoms, with the exception of fever, headache and general malaise.
 The area of the rashes is smaller and they heal faster.
 Relapse is provoked by any infectious diseases, hypothermia and emotional stress.
-Relapses can occur at different intervals from 2 times a month to 1 time per year.
-After the first episode, genital herpes can proceed without visible clinical manifestations.
+Relapses can occur at varying frequencies from 2 times a month to 1 time a year.
+After the first episode, genital herpes can occur without visible clinical manifestations.

-Primary genital herpes occurs predominantly in women in the form of vulvovaginitis, but the cervix may also be involved in the process.
-Primary herpetic vulvovaginitis is characterized by the appearance of pronounced edema and hyperemia of the labia majora and labia minora, vaginal mucosa, perineum and, often, the inner thighs.
-There is pain, itching and dysuria, discharge from the vagina or urethra.
+Primary genital herpes occurs mainly in women in the form of vulvovaginitis, but the cervix can also be involved in the process.
+Primary herpetic vulvovaginitis is characterized by the appearance of severe swelling and hyperemia of the labia majora and minora, vaginal mucosa, perineal area and, often, the inner thighs.
+Pain, itching and dysuria, discharge from the vagina or urethra are observed.

-In men, the primary elements are often localized on the head, body of the penis, neck of the head, scrotum, thighs and buttocks.
-Grouped bubbles appear, first with transparent, and then cloudy contents.
-After the opening of the bubbles, extensive weeping erosions are formed, which have a round shape.
+In men, primary elements are often localized on the glans, shaft of the penis, glans neck, scrotum, thighs and buttocks.
+Grouped bubbles appear, first with transparent and then cloudy contents.
+After the bubbles open, extensive weeping erosions are formed, having a round shape.
 Merging, they form extensive ulcers with a weeping surface.
 Epithelial defects heal in 2-4 weeks, leaving behind hyperpigmented spots.
 There are usually no scars.

 What does genital herpes look like: photo